dhallsim/angular-pig-latin/README.md

 Angular filter to translate English to Pig Latin

-This is a pretty cool repository.
+This is a pretty cool repo.

 Check out the [Demo](http://dhallsim.github.io/angular-pig-latin)